calaldees/teachingWorkshops/teacherTraining/behaviour.md

 Like the sides of a water-slide - you need both rewards and sanctions as tools.

-The difference between
+What is the difference between
 * Positive correction
 * Positive reinforcement

 ### Culture

 I sometimes joke that teachers have the role of a _Cult Leader_.

-You are the leader of a cult
+You are the leader of a cult.
 Kind of an odd analogy, but an idea for a mindset.
-You create the rules, values, indoctrinate
+You create the rules, values, indoctrinate.

 * Unconsciously, we try to fit in, to conform.
 We often try to behave normally (for that culture)
 * Normative messages
 * Routines

-### Intrusive?
+### As a teacher - are you intrusive?

 * Public vs Private praise
     * Some children would be character assassinated if they had rapport with a teacher.
 Be mindful.